“Exploring the world with two mountain bikes and a sailing yacht.”

 It is now a year since we cast off the lines for the first time in Ardfern on the west coast of Scotland.
 Twelve months and about as many countries later, we are now real “cruisers”.
 The Atlantic is behind us and we are looking forward to the Pacific next year.

 We have learned that less is more.
 Our small home is big enough and the view through the window changes permanently.
 We manage with the electricity we produce with sun and wind and enjoy browsing shops and markets knowing we need nothing.

-We have found the courage to cast off the known and accept that our future is uncertain.
-We had planned as well as we could and prepared as much as possible but then the time has came to finally “get out there and do it”.
+We found the courage to cast off the known and accept that our future is uncertain.
+We had planned as well as we could and prepared as much as possible but then the time finally came to “get out there and do it”.
 Not everything works out as planned but that – we have come to realize – is sailing.

 It is a long time ago and we have come a long way since a young soldier stood at the helm of a yacht and dreamed of sailing without being constrained by time or “real life”.

 After cruising in the Hebrides and enjoying the Scottish summer (about 10°C seemed normal and we had sun and rain almost every day) we then headed south looking for warmth and more sun with less rain.
 Once we reached Cape Verde off the coast of Africa, we turned west and are now in French Polynesia.
 At some point we passed the 8000 nautical mile mark and are now over a third of the way round the world.